wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/home-health/includes/3-schedule-board.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the Exit Search button.](../media/exit-search.png)](../media/exit-search.png#lightbox)

 Congratulations, you have configured a schedule board tab and scheduled a Home Health visit by using the bookable resource that you created in the previous task in this exercise.
+For more information on schedule boards, see [Use and configure the schedule board (Dynamics 365 Field Service)](/dynamics365/field-service/configure-schedule-board/?azure-portal=true).